PandasThumb/pandasthumb.github.io/_posts/2024/2024-11-10--dembskiewert2.md

 Of the questions I asked above, they have not answered most of them.
 The one example that they give that involves a sequence of digital symbol asks about the probability of a particular protein sequence arising from random sequences of amino acids.
 What they give is really not an Algorithmically
 Specified Complexity agument, but a much older argument.
 Usually that argument takes the lengths of modern proteins as a necessary requirement for protein function, and does not take into account that many random protein sequences (and random RNA sequences) show a variety of weak enzymatic function.
 And small changes in those sequences often lead to similar amounts of function.
-It is therefore not impossible for evolu,tion to follow steps uphill on a fitness surface.
+It is therefore not impossible for evolution to follow steps uphill on a fitness surface.

 The difficulty with Dembski and Ewert's definition of Algorithmically Specified Complexity is that when the quantity is large, it means that there is a long sequence (of something) which is "described" by a short sequence.
 And there is simply no point in their argument that explains why (a) natural selection cannot achieve that, step by step, or (b) why achieving that is needed to result in any adaptation.
 The matter is left without discussion.